daynamariejpembie/daynamariejpembie/README.md

 - 👋 Hi, I’m Dayna-Marie Pemberton
 - 👀 I’m interested in Front-End Engineering
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently honing my craft
-- 💞️ I’m looking to collaborate on anything JavaScript related.
+- 💞️ I’m looking to collaborate on anything Front-End+ related.
 I am open to learning and working with different languages.
+I am also interested in advancing the Kingdom of Christ with new skills I learn each day.
 - 📫 You can reach me at daynamariejpemberton@gmail.com
-- 😄 Pronouns: She/ Her
 - ⚡ Fun fact: I was born and raised in Jamaica and I have a 1 year old.

 <!---